Water Stewardship Policy

 Continuous Improvement

 ELC recognizes that our water stewardship commitment is a journey.
-Therefore, we are working toward improving our operations by embedding a sustainability lens into our capital improvement process and industrial site master plans.
-We encourage water efficiency practices such as low flow fixtures at our key manufacturing, Research & Development (R&D)/innovation, and distribution centers, as well as in offices and retail spaces.
-Within R&D, we continue to improve ingredient selection and product formulation to accelerate progress towards our sustainability goals.
+Therefore, we are working toward improving our operations by embedding a sustainability lens into our capital improvement process.
+We encourage water efficiency practices such as low flow fixtures at our manufacturing, R&I, and distribution locations, as well as in offices and retail spaces.
+Within R&I, we continue to improve ingredient selection and product formulation to accelerate progress towards our sustainability goals.

 Additionally, our water stewardship strategy aligns with the UN Sustainable Development Goal (SDG) 6, which refers to the human right to water and sanitation and aims to “ensure availability and sustainable management of water and sanitation for all.”
-To that end, we aim to contribute to improving water security, including access to Water, Sanitation, and Hygiene (WASH), through stakeholder engagement and collective action in our key watersheds.
+Recognizing that climate change is increasing pressure on water resources and disproportionately affecting vulnerable communities, we aim to contribute to improving water security, including access to Water, Sanitation, and Hygiene (WASH), through stakeholder engagement and collective action in our key watersheds.

 As we continue to make progress, we plan to periodically review our performance to inform and evolve our water stewardship strategy, with the intention of setting new goals and targets to drive water circularity and innovation.
 We also plan to proactively review this policy annually and make updates as needed.